 However, tomato sauces and tomato pastes are commonly found in cans.
 To avoid an increased risk of foodborne illness, do not consume food from cans that have deep dents that you can fit your finger into (source: USDA).

 Deep dents can open a seam in the can and allow bacteria inside.
-Though, small dents in cans that are in generally good shape should be safe to consume.
-This is important to consider whether you are breastfeeding or not when consuming any food that is packaged in a can.
+However, small dents in cans that are in generally good shape should be safe to consume.
+Whether or not you are breastfeeding, it’s important to consider this when consuming any type of food packaged in a can.

-Additionally, tomato sauces and soups can especially be a great source of other beneficial vitamins and minerals as they often contain other fruits and vegetables.
+Additionally, tomato sauces and soups can especially be an excellent source of other beneficial vitamins and minerals as they often contain other fruits and vegetables.

 Can Tomatoes Cause Reflux or Allergies When Nursing?